post featured image

 Intermediate to advanced, with modifications offered for all fitness levels in the daily workout videos.

-If you’re looking for a full body workout plan for beginners, follow one of our Beginner Workout Plans.
+If you’re looking for a full body workout plan for beginners, follow our Beginner Workout Plan.

 If you need to adjust this plan for pregnancy/postpartum, modifications are noted next to the daily workouts to make this fitness plan accessible for all fitness levels.
 If I don’t recommend a workout for pregnancy, I’ve linked an alternative, pregnancy-friendly workout.